-I talk about inspired action a lot because most people I work with operate from their head.
+I talk about inspired action a lot because most people I work with operate from their heads.
 Instead of taking small steps that originate from joy, they try to figure out everything mentally and make decisions from that place.
 And guess what?
 It doesn’t work.
-You end up playing mental ping pong, second-guessing yourself and attaching to outcomes.
+You end up playing mental ping pong, second-guessing yourself, and attaching to outcomes.
 Lead with your heart without an attachment to the outcome and opportunities will open up.

 “If I create from the heart, nearly everything works; if from the head, almost nothing.”